salmanwaheed/devops-projects/knowledge-base/python.md

 # Python Scripting 80/20 Quick Guide

-This is everything we need for 80% of the Python Scripting tasks.
+This covers about 80% of what we need for Python automation scripts.

 ## To run script